derivexyz/v2-core/docs/README.md

 #### Hooks

-To check these requirements, whenever a trade happens, `Account` passes the transfer information to the **Asset** contract through the **asset hook** to make sure the final balance of an account is valid and the account is controlled by a good manager, and at the end of all **transfers**, it triggers the **manager hook** to let the manager determine the final state of an account.
+To check these requirements, whenever a trade happens, `Accounts` passes the transfer information to the **Asset** contract through the **asset hook** to make sure the final balance of an account is valid and the account is controlled by a good manager, and at the end of all **transfers**, it triggers the **manager hook** to let the manager determine the final state of an account.

 It's worth mentioning that because the **account contract** is totally permission-less, anyone can spin up their own "ecosystem" with risk totally separated from other ecosystems.